Private Real Estate is a Better Alternative to Non-Traded Private REITs

 Think about how much a property has to appreciate just to break even on those fees.
 According to the SLCG, many of the funds with high front-end fees have unreliable reported values and don’t catch up.
 In a recent study, SLCG found that investors have lost $45.5 billion by investing in 81 non-traded REITs, and “56% of the underperformance is due to the upfront fees that primarily compensate salesmen.”

 An investor alert from the Securities and Exchange Commission issued in August 2015 calls out not only the high front-end fees but also real estate asset management fees and other charges.
 These deals can have built-in conflicts of interest: The same asset manager may get paid again through property management or leasing fees.

 Plus, many of these deals are leveraged, which means there are loan origination and refinancing fees.
 This REIT fee frenzy goes on as long as one holds the investment — and then when the property is sold, the investor can expect a disposition fee for closing the account.

-When investors see returns by private real estate, they’re real returns — not eaten up by fees.
+When investors see returns by private real estate at Origin, they’re real returns — not eaten up by fees.